brucemcpherson/cUrlResult/dependencies.md

 # Google Apps Script Project: cUrlResult
-This repo (cUrlResult) was automatically updated on 07 November 2015 12:00:30 GMT by GasGit
+This repo (cUrlResult) was automatically updated on 14 February 2016 10:53:42 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cUrlResult